 Stock based compensation is intended to focus each of the executives on the long-term, overall impact of their decisions on the Company as a whole, as opposed to the shorter, annual time frame associated with the annual incentive bonuses.
 Stock based compensation also further aligns the executives' interest more closely to those of the Company's shareholders by generally rewarding executives in proportion to increases in value seen by the entire shareholder base.
-Prior to 2006, the Company historically made annual grants of stock options to all employees with two or more years of service (as defined), most recently at a rate of eight shares per \$1,000 of annual base salary.
-Such awards were generally for a five year term, with a two year graded vesting period.
-The Company has also granted long-term stock compensation awards to newly hired executive officers, typically for a seven to ten year term and vesting over a longer period than those granted annually.
+Due to the long-term nature of this component of compensation, it also serves as a retention tool, helping the Company retain desired management talent.